 It is the policy of San Mateo County Community College District to provide a safe learning and working environment for both students and employees.
 It is recognized that smoke from cigarettes, e-cigarettes, pipes and/or cigars is hazardous to health; therefore, it is the intent of the District to provide a smoke-free environment to the greatest extent possible.
-To achieve this goal, smoking at Cañada College will be limited to parking lots only, with the exception of Parking Lot 4.
+To achieve this goal, smoking at Cañada College will be limited to designated parking lots.